Everything posted by nobmontana

 WA is opening up golf courses next week.. but..

-nobmontana replied to nobmontana's post in a topic in Out of Bounds: Lifestyle, Luxury, Autos, Hobbies, High Tech GearI have not had too many paid lessons my entire life.
+nobmontana replied to nobmontana's topic in Out of Bounds: Lifestyle, Luxury, Autos, Hobbies, High Tech GearI have not had too many paid lessons my entire life.
 Maybe 3 or 4 by a local pro at the course I normally play.
 I take more of a self exploring approach.
 Never used the Golf Gopher thing.
 In my opinion, one instructor who works well with another individual does not guarantee that instructor will work well for you.
 As you can tell from all the different instruction videos on YouTube, there are millions of different approaches to teaching the golf swing.
 I feel that it's really a trial and error process to find the right instructor and the right approach/lessons that match your needs.
 For me, past club fitting experiences revealed a lot about my swing characteristics.
 Based on the feedback from my fitting sessions, I would go online to find good drills to correct the issues identified from the fitting sessions.
 Golftec has been a good place to visit once in a while to characterize and analyze what I am "currently" doing in my golf swing.
 I say "currently" because I believe my swing is constantly changing over time.
 My biggest win this season was the iron shaft fitting at Golftec.
 I was fitted with Project X LZ 5.5 in my irons and my iron shots are 10x better than it was before.
 The main revelation during the session was that LZ 5.5 gave me proper back spin numbers where as other shafts like AMT White just did not give me enough back spin.
 I was hitting the sweet spot more with the LZ55 to which translated in more consistent distance.
 With proper back spin, I think my iron shots are much more stable and consistent.
-I now have a reasonable GIR number. 🙂
+I now have a reasonable GIR number. ๐

 -